jflinchbaugh/kd3ee/content/post/2024-04-15-985-workbench-net.md

 - started a website for all my notes since october

 ### 985 Breakfast on Friday
-- Barry will have lots of coax, antennas, analyzers, etc for sale.
+- Lots of coax, antennas, analyzers, etc for sale.

 ### Halyard on dipole install
 - AF3Z, Jim